-CSS Profile: Some private universities require that you fill out the CSS Profile to be considered for financial aid.
-(CSU and UC do NOT require this form!)
-Many of these CSS profile deadlines are approaching!
+CSS Profile: Some private universities require that you fill out the CSS Profile instead of the FAFSA to be considered for financial aid.
+It requires your parents’ financial information and must be updated every year.
+(CSU and UC do NOT require this form!).
 Please visit www.collegeboard.org to see if your college requires this form and then check individual college websites for deadlines.

 Do you need to take the ELM and/or the EPT placement tests???
 First of all, to find your EAP results look for the CAASPP test scores you received during the summer.
 Included with your CAASPP test results, are your EAP results which tell you whether or not you need to take the CSU placement tests.
 Seniors who have been accepted to a CSU must show proof that they are ready to take college level coursework in English and Math.
 However you may be exempt from having to take one or both of these tests IF you:

 1. Already earned READY status on your EAP report, taken during your junior year.